LibreELEC/actions/notes.md

 - update nightly-MASTER to include all targets
 - remove commented-out from `if: checkdate` - TESTING required https://github.com/LibreELEC/actions/blob/9afe68eed6cbf879daa8ede4fb8a8da84c34ba53/.github/workflows/nightly-LE10.yml#L39
 - check the commit hash / date logic --- issue was using the "actions repo" not the "LibreELEC.tv" repo
+- add github.event.inputs.target for workflow_dispatch in image build
+- parameterise the `make image` (addons is done- but need to change to buildcmd and update other .yml files so we can have the single template /include.

 ```
 --- libreelec-A64_arm.yml       2022-05-10 13:32:55.815176539 +0000